hajdumozes/integration-test-web-starter/README.md

 ### Notes

-Mapping is not included in the project for being a POC for integration tests, not for building a production code.

 The testcontainer interface uses postgres as implementation, however the implementor could be swapped for any other database system.